KeltE/Flasforge_DreamerNX_Cura_Definition/Flasforge_DreamerNX_Cura_Definition/Readme.txt

 Cura profile for Flashforge Dreamer NX.
-Version 1.0
 Author: Egon

 To add a profile, copy the "resources" directory to the installed